The Center for COVID-19 Response and Pandemic Preparedness

 Despite our advances in medicine and research over the last century, we have no “seismograph” to precisely predict the emergence of a new virus or pandemic.
 Although we can’t see into the future, we can learn from the past and prepare now for what is to come.
 This is the vision of the new Center for COVID-19 Response and Pandemic Preparedness at Rutgers University.

 Before Rutgers emerged at the forefront of the fight against the COVID-19 pandemic, infectious and inflammatory disease research was already a significant strength at the university.
-Supported by more than $40 million in annual National Institutes of Health funding, the Institute for Infectious and Inflammatory Diseases (i3D) has one of the strongest groups of research scientists in the country investigating infectious disease and inflammation.
+Supported by more than $40 million in annual National Institutes of Health funding, the Institute for Infectious and Inflammatory Diseases (i3D) has one of the strongest groups of research scientists in the country investigating infectious diseases and inflammation.
 As a center within i3D, the program can draw on internationally recognized expertise at Rutgers to address diagnostics, new vaccines, and novel treatments to control viral replication and harmful inflammation, a core contributor to the lung injury and dysfunction associated with COVID-19.

 The new center will develop a rapid response preparedness capability that can deal with a broad range of future emerging and re-emerging pathogens that reach our shores.
 Primed by Rutgers’ experience addressing COVID-19, this response will start with the development of rapid molecular and antibody-based diagnostics.
 Then, critical cohort and household studies will be conducted to understand the new or re-emerging disease.
 These studies can be done in New Jersey and internationally.
 Using existing collaborations at Rutgers and elsewhere and leveraging agreements with industry, the center will rapidly employ testing services and animal models to screen for new drugs and improve diagnostics.